 Plant wildflower seeds on a bare patch of dirt, organize a painting party to freshen up a tired fence, adopt a block in your neighborhood to keep it free of litter, or if you’re feeling ambitious, start a community garden!
 Ask kids to reflect on the ripple effect of their beautification project and think about how they feel knowing they are impacting others positively.

 Stepping outside to truly appreciate the beauty of nature is a great way to restore perspective and respect for our planet.
 Marvel together at how high the trees reach toward the sky.
 Gaze as far into the distance as you can.
 Smell the roses.
 Make sure you are kind to the creatures underfoot and grateful for the interesting sounds and sensations that our environment provides!

-Yes, there is one day a year dubbed World Kindness Day (November 13), but why not make a point of celebrating kindness every day?
+Yes, there are days throughout the year that celebrate kindness!
+World Kindness Day (November 13) and Random Acts of Kindness Day (February 17) are a couple fun examples–but why not make a point of celebrating kindness every day?

 This list can (and should) go on and on!
 Take these ideas and make them your own.
 How will you spread kindness and gratitude?